ravindrajob/board/wemos/README.md

 #Solar Panel v0.1

-This project it's a little code for measure ampere and voltage value of panel solar and the battery.
+This project is a little code for measure ampere and voltage value of a panel solar and the battery.
 This value will be display in the OLED and it will send to a MQTT broquer

 A small draw of this project :